cocovelo/TCGA-BRCA-data-analysis/README.md

 # Identification, access, harvesting and analysis of a TCGA BRCA data set

+This readme describes the process of identifying, accessing, downloading and analysing a TCGA-BRCA dataset for the purposes of exploratory analysis and use in machine learning applications.
+The relevant R, py or ipynb files contain the code only, while this readme provides some explanation of the processes and is designed to operate as more of a walk-through.

 ## Identification of samples, downloading associated data and loading into R

 Initially, I used the GDC data portal to filter samples and identify samples for use.
 Since I did this manually,